The largest railway project in Norway

 Economic growth, social advancement and action against the climate emergency depend largely on investment in infrastructure, sustainable industrial development and technological progress.
 Today, about 1 billion people live more than 2 km from a roadway, 940 million live without electricity, and 663 million lack improved drinking water sources.

 ACCIONA participates in the entire infrastructure construction value chain, from the identification of opportunity, design and execution, to the operation and maintenance of the constructed works, using the most advanced and innovative techniques.

 Performance quality and safety are two of the criteria that maximize the company's value proposal in the development of large infrastructure projects and that differentiate it from other competitors in the construction field.

-The twin tunnels, both 19.5 km long and with an internal diameter of 8.75 metres, will connect the cities of Oslo and Ski, forming the central hub of inter-urban development to the south of the Norwegian capital.
+The twin tunnels, both 19.5 km long and with an internal diameter of 8.75 metres, connect the cities of Oslo and Ski, forming the central hub of inter-urban development to the south of the Norwegian capital.
 The consortium, made up of ACCIONA and Ghella, will also deliver all the railway facilities except the signalling systems.
-The contract type is EPC Design and Construction, and it is scheduled to be completed in 2021.
+The contract type is EPC Design and Construction.

 The aim of the work is to boost economic development in the area and to facilitate communication between the inhabitants of Oslo and Ski.
 Improving people's quality of life in the Oslo area will not be the only benefit - saving travel time will result in energy saving and a reduction in CO2 and greenhouse gas emissions.